 Town Beach is just around the corner, but on the off chance it’s not swimming weather, there’s always the option of a whale-watching cruise (whale season is May to November).
 If shopping’s more your thing, wander along Clarence and Horton Streets – For Good At Home (40 William Street) sells – appropriately – good homewares, while boutiques worth popping into include Meg & Me (14 Clarence Street) and The Shanti Butterfly (106 Horton Street).

-Check out the latest exhibitions at the regional art gallery in the Glasshouse (cnr Clarence & Hay Streets) and, whatever you do, don’t miss the free ‘Walk & Talk’ tours at Koala Hospital(3pm; cnr Roto Place & Lord Street) – it’s the only one of its kind in the state and the volunteers care for up 250 sick and injured koalas each year.
+Check out the latest exhibitions at the regional art gallery in the Glasshouse (cnr Clarence & Hay Streets) and, whatever you do, don’t miss the free ‘Walk & Talk’ tours at Koala Hospital(3pm; cnr Roto Place & Lord Street – more details below) – it’s the only one of its kind in the state and the volunteers care for up 250 sick and injured koalas each year.

 Nearby is Sea Acres Nature Reserve, the second-largest coastal rainforest reserve in New South Wales, where a 1.3 kilometre-long boardwalk lets you walk through the rainforest without harming the sensitive eco-systems.
 Afterwards, head back to one of the waterfront bars opposite the Town Green for sunset drinks.